SilverPhoenix99/trinkets/doc/class/init.md

 It allows generating simple `#initialize` methods.

-To use it define a class and call `::init` like you would call `::attr` methods:
+To use it, define a class and call `::init` like you would call `::attr` methods:
 * pass the name of the arguments as symbols
 * pass options at the end:
   * `attr` : what getters and/or setters to define